 Each municipality signing a Service Contract, including the Town, has agreed to cause to be delivered to the Mid-Connecticut System all of the solid waste under the legal control of the municipality.
 MIRA is required to impose service payments at a uniform rate per ton for all municipalities, such that the aggregate of all such service payments received by MIRA shall be sufficient to pay for the net cost of operation of the System as defined in the Service Contract.
-Under the Service Contract, the Town has no obligation for a minimum tonnage commitment; however it must commit to a "flow control" provision which requires that all solid waste and residential recyclables generated within its borders be directed to the MIRA facility.
-A disposal fee of \$68.00 is in effect for fiscal year 2018.
+Under the Service Contract, the Town has no obligation for a minimum tonnage commitment; however, it must commit to a "flow control" provision which requires that all solid waste and residential recyclables generated within its borders be directed to the MIRA facility.
+From July 1, 2018 to March 31, 2019 a disposal fee of \$72.00 was in effect.
+Due to problems at MIRA's processing facility and the unanticipated expenses required to correct these problems, MIRA raised the fee to \$81.35 per ton effective April 1, 2019.